azam-izm/dart-flutter-tutorials/Flutter Questions & Answers.md

   "author": "Rumi"
 }
 ```
-**Explanation:** This JSON has a single object with simple fields (id, quote, author).
-You only need one class to map these fields.
-No nesting means no additional classes.
+**Explanation:** A single object with simple fields (id, quote, author) needs one class.

 **2. Two Classes are Enough**
-**When:** The JSON has a top-level object containing a list of objects or arrays, like your provided data.
+**When:** The JSON has a top-level object containing a list of objects.

 **Example JSON:**
 ```
 {
   "quotes": [
-    {
-      "id": 1,
-      "quote": "Your heart is the size of an ocean.", "author": "Rumi"
+    {"id": 1, "quote": "Your heart is the size of an ocean.", "author": "Rumi"}, {"id": 2, "quote": "Thinking is the capital.", "author": "Abdul Kalam"}
-    },
-    {
-      "id": 2,
-      "quote": "Thinking is the capital.",
-      "author": "Abdul Kalam"
-    }
   ],
   "total": 1454
 }
 ```
-**Explanation:** The top-level object has a quotes array (a list of objects) and a total field.
-You need:
+**Explanation:** The top-level object (quotes, total) needs one class.
+The quotes array contains objects, so a second class maps id, quote, and author.
-One class for the top-level object (quotes, total).
-Another class for the objects inside the quotes array (id, quote, author).
-This matches your provided JSON, where two classes (Model and Quotes) handle the structure.

 **3. Three Classes are Needed**
-**When:** The JSON has multiple levels of nesting, such as objects inside objects or arrays.
+**When:** The JSON has multiple levels of nesting, such as objects inside objects.

 **Example JSON:**
 ```